-10.4.4 Hansen Hurwitz plan -

-Subsampling in the non-response
+9.4.4 Hansen Hurwitz plan - Subsampling in the non-response

 - In a recent mail study on the number of dogs in Sweden, a random sample from the ordinary population was drawn and asked about their pets. - In the first round a large non-response was observed after reminders (inclusion probability π_1 .
-A subsample of the non-response was selected with inclusion probability π_2 and called). - Estimate total by $\Sigma{R1} Y_i/\pi_1 + \Sigma{R2} Y_i/\pi_1\pi_2$ (Assuming no non-response in the second phase) - This gave a much lower estimate than the estimate without the second phase $\Sigma{R1} Y_i/\pi_1 / \Sigma{R1} 1/\pi_1$ - Why?
+A subsample of the non-respondents were selected with inclusion probability π_2 , and they were later contacted by phone). - Estimate total by $\Sigma{R1} Y_i/\pi_1 + \Sigma{R2} Y_i/\pi_1\pi_2$ (Assuming no non-response in the second phase) - This gave a much lower estimate than the estimate without the second phase $\Sigma{R1} Y_i / \pi_1 / \Sigma{R1} 1 / \pi_1$ - Why?
 Do you think?

-10.4.5 Editing
+9.4.5 Editing

-- Editing (Granskning) is an important topic in surveys in itself.
-For statistics Sweden it accounts for 40 % of all data collection costs for business statistics. - A good practice is to look at the sample.
+- Editing (Checking the answers) (Granskning) is an important topic in surveys in itself.
+For Statistics Sweden it accounts for 40 % of all data collection costs for business statistics. - A good practice is to look at the sample.
 For each unit assess a probability of being incorrect and an estimate of the effect on the total estimate if incorrect. - Often only those with high probabilities and high potential effects are checked - Another procedure is sampling: - Classify.
 Use this classification as an auxiliary varible for stratification. - Take a subsample in each stratum and call back to all in the sample. - Estimate the effect of calling back to the full sample